vulcandth/X4-Info-Miner/README.md

-  --player              Factor the player's ship location, cargo space and credits into trade ranking --distance            Rank trades by profit per kilometre --avoid-illegal-sectors  Avoid trades through sectors where the ware is illegal -s, --shell           Starts a python shell to interract with the XML data (read-only)
+  --player              Factor the player's ship location, cargo space and credits into trade ranking --distance            Rank trades by profit per kilometre --avoid-illegal-sectors  Avoid trades through sectors where the ware is illegal --avoid-hostile-sectors  Avoid trades through sectors hostile to the player -s, --shell           Starts a python shell to interract with the XML data (read-only)
 ```